transformerlab/transformerlab-docs/blog/2026-03-26-runpod-no-gpu-needed/index.md

 Install [Transformer Lab For Teams](https://lab.cloud/for-teams/install) on your local system.

-Couple of things to note:
+A couple of things to note:

-1. step 1 in that guide is **Set up a GPU orchestrator** (Runpod, Slurm, or SkyPilot).
+1. Step 1 in that guide is **Set up a GPU orchestrator** (Runpod, Slurm, or SkyPilot).
 If you already have a Runpod account and an API key, you can skip that step.
 2. In step 2 (or step 4), choose "Runpod" as the compute provider.

 After you are done, you should see Runpod listed as a Cloud Provider: